 Brette's Answer: If you have a custody order stating you have sole legal custody that should be enough to allow you to sign the application alone.
 If that is not accepted then you can complete Form DS 5525 which says you can't contact the other parent.

 Rita's Question: I have sole managing conservatorship over my daughter in the state of Texas.
 I hadn't been able to get a hold of my ex-husband for weeks but needed to get my child's passport renewed.
-The local passport office told me I didn't need my ex-husband’s consent to get my child's passport because I have sole managing conservatorship, better known as sole/full custody of our child.
+The local passport office told me I didn't need my ex-husband’s consent to get my child's passport because I have sole custody of our child.
 3 weeks later, I received an email from the national passport center stating that my daughter's passport application was suspended because my ex didn't sign the application.
 I was told I didn't need my ex's consent if my divorce paperwork states I have full custody.
-I explained that it did, but it says sole managing conservatorship because (that's the legal term used in Texas).
+I explained that I did, but it says sole managing conservatorship because that's the legal term used in Texas.
 The rep said unless the documents say full custody, I need my ex's consent.
 I've not been able to get a hold of him to fill out the form.
 What do I do now?

 Brette's Answer: You can return to the court that issued the custody order and request that the court order that the passport be authorized without your ex.
 Talk to an attorney.